 The Molecular Pathology Core in the Yerkes Division of Pathology is a service laboratory that provides research and diagnostic support to researchers and veterinary pathologists at Yerkes, Emory and other institutions and universities across the United States.
 Services we offer are immunohistochemistry and insitu hybridization assays for various nonhuman primate pathogens, including viruses and bacteria, and cell markers.
 Core staff members also help researchers design research protocols to incorporate these molecular pathology techniques.

 This National Primate Research Center-sponsored resource to all investigators offers DNA from a range of nonhuman primate species.
 The Nonhuman Primate DNA Bank contains samples from related and unrelated animals within more than 10 species, including Chinese, Japanese and Indian rhesus macaques, pig-tailed macaques, baboons, chimpanzees, marmosets and sooty mangabeys.
-To request samples, register here and then complete the request form.
-For more information, contact Dr. Zach Johnson at the Yerkes Research Center.
+To request samples or for more informaiton, contact Dr. Steve Bosinger at the Yerkes Research Center.

 The Yerkes National Primate Research Center Nonhuman Primate Genomics Core (GenCore) is a service laboratory that provides researchers at Yerkes, the Emory Vaccine Center (EVC) and the greater Emory community with access to cutting-edge, high-throughput genomic technologies, including Next Generation sequencing (NGS) and Microarray gene expression analysis.
 The GenCore, which features an Illumina HiSeq1000 System, an Affymetrix GeneChip platform and an Agilent Bioanalyzer, offers a diverse set of genomic assays, including NGS applications such as RNAseq, targeted resequencing, ChIP-seq and miRNA sequencing.
 The GenCore provides a start-to-finish solution, assisting in pre-experimental consultation, assay design, sample preparation, nucleic acid quality assessment and bioinformatics analysis.
-For more information, please contact co-directors Dr. Steve Bosinger or Dr. Zach Johnson.
+For more information, please contact Dr. Steve Bosinger.